w3c/webextensions/proposals/hasCrossSiteAncestor.md

 No sensitive data is associated with the cross-site ancestor chain bit.

 ### Abuse Mitigations
-A cookie may only have no cross-site ancestor when the topLevelSite in the partitionKey and the URL with which the cookie is associated with are first party to each other.
-To prevent the creation of cookies that violate this, the set method will return an error if the URL and the topLevelSite are not first party for cookies that are set with no-cross site ancestor.
+A cookie may only have no cross-site ancestor when the topLevelSite in the partitionKey and the URL with which the cookie is associated with are first-party to each other.
+To prevent the creation of cookies that violate this, the set method will return an error if the URL and the topLevelSite are not first-party for cookies that are set with no-cross site ancestor.

 ### Additional Security Considerations
 None